dart-lang/site-www/src/tools/pub/automated-publishing.md

   check out [Configuring user-specified service accounts][22].
 {{site.alert.end}}

-When configuring your Cloud Build Trigger, consider who can trigger the build. _Because triggering a build may publish a new version of your package_.
+When configuring your Cloud Build trigger, consider who can trigger the build. _Because triggering a build might publish a new version of your package_.
-Consider allowing only allowing manual builds or use [Cloud Build approvals][17] to gate builds as outlined in next section.
+Consider only allowing manual builds or use
+[Cloud Build approvals][17] to gate builds as outlined in next section.

 ### Hardening security with Cloud Build Approvals

-When configuring a Cloud Build Trigger, you can select **require approval before build executes**.
-If a Cloud Build Trigger requires approval, it won't run when triggered.
+When configuring a Cloud Build trigger, you can select **require approval before build executes**.
+If a Cloud Build trigger requires approval, it won't run when triggered.
 Instead, it'll wait for approval.
 This can be used to limit who can publish new versions of your package.